LVN Jobs Overview

 LVN Education and Skills

-If you wish to become an LVN (known as an LPN in states other than California and Texas) you must complete a certified practical or vocational nursing certificate program — it usually takes about a year to graduate.
-You’ll learn about nursing, as well as biology and pharmacology in your coursework.
-Hands-on clinical experience will prepare you to take care of patients.
+To become an LVN (known as an LPN in states other than California and Texas), you must complete a certified practical or vocational nursing certificate program and then pass the NCLEX-PN national exam.
+Doing so legally permits you to hold licensed vocational nurse jobs.

 LVN Resume and Cover Letter

 A strong resume and cover letter can help set you apart from other candidates pursuing vocational nurse jobs.
 The key is to look at the job ad and see what requirements are featured, then match up your skills accordingly.
-For example, if a job ad says the ideal candidate has “experience supervising nursing assistants and aides” as one of their top qualifications, your LPN/LVN resume should include that phrase — and if you can include the actual number of people you supervised, that would be a bonus.
+For example, if a job ad says the ideal candidate has “experience supervising nursing assistants and aides” as one of their top qualifications, your LVN resume should include that phrase — and if you can include the actual number of people you supervised, that would be a bonus.

 Your cover letter should feature a line or two about your experience overseeing aids and assistants and how it taught you the importance of clear, concise communication.
 Our cover letter sample can show you what else you might want to include when applying to jobs for LVN professionals.